sern-handler/website/blog/2022-09-28-mdx-blog-post.md

 ```
 :::caution

-execute must be a member function.
+execute must not be a method of the class.
 It should be as above, a property on the class!

 :::